ray155093/azure-docs.zh-tw/articles/vpn-gateway/vpn-gateway-about-vpn-devices.md

 <properties
-   pageTitle="關於 Azure 虛擬網路的站對站 VPN 閘道連線的 VPN 裝置 | Microsoft Azure" description="本文討論適用於 S2S VPN 閘道連線的 VPN 裝置和 IPsec 參數，並且包含組態指示和範本的連結。" services="vpn-gateway"
-   documentationCenter="na"
-   authors="yushwang"
+   pageTitle="About VPN Devices for Site-to-Site VPN Gateway connections for Azure Virtual Networks | Microsoft Azure" description="This article discusses VPN devices and IPsec parameters for S2S VPN Gateway connections and contains links to configuration instructions and samples." services="vpn-gateway" documentationCenter="na" authors="yushwang"